kinu/speculative-loading/README.md

 ## Plausible Changes

-If we consider all the scenarios listed in the previous section are valid and need to be avoided, we think following requirements will need to be met:
+Considering all the scenarios listed in the previous section are valid and need to be avoided, following requirements would likely be needed:

-- **No referrer**
+- Requests must come with **no referrer**
 - Requests must be **uncredentialed**
 - Prefetched resources must be available **only to the immediate next top-level navigation**
 - Requests must **not share network connections and state** (e.g. https://github.com/whatwg/fetch/issues/917)